manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Hosting-an-Aurelia-app-on-Azure.md

 You can next click on `Create`.

 Azure is going to work for a little while.
-Once your Blob storage account has been created, navigate to it (you can either search for it in the top search bar, or simply click on the notification).
+Once your Blob storage account has been created, navigate to it (you can either search for it in the top search bar, or simply click on the success notification).
 You'll see the following:

 [![Blob storage account overview](/images/posts/Hosting-an-Aurelia-app-on-Azure/Blob-storage-account-overview.png)](/images/posts/Hosting-an-Aurelia-app-on-Azure/Blob-storage-account-overview.png){:target="_blank"}